w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 ### list
 List of key-value pairs with optional properties attached.
 It can not be guaranteed that keys are unique.
-The order duplicate entries SHOULD be preserved when mutating the list.
+The order of duplicate entries SHOULD be preserved when mutating the list.
 Consumers MUST be able to handle duplicate keys while producers SHOULD try to deduplicate the list.

 ### key